 If downsizing (or even moving in general) has taught us anything, it’s that there are always trade-offs.
 We live a few blocks from the Gulf Of Mexico (we can walk there in three minutes!) but we all share one bathroom.
-Eventually we’ll add another one (we have the perfect spot for it in our bedroom), but it has been surprisingly fine to have just one – likely in part to having an awesome outdoor shower that we all love.
+If we ever feel a strong desire to change that, we could add another one (we have the perfect spot for it in our bedroom), but it has been surprisingly fine to have just one – likely in part to having an awesome outdoor shower that we all love.

-Another trade-off is that we don’t have a garage (we park outside in pine needles) but we have a huge second-floor deck up in the trees.
+Another trade-off is that we don’t have a garage (we parked outside in pine needles for a few years and then finally added parking spaces & paths) but we have a huge second-floor deck up in the trees.

 Our kitchen here is about a third of the size of the one in our last house, but there’s a grocery store, many restaurants, and more than one ice cream shop within walking distance.